Hamilton CCA

-Hamilton CCA is a municipal aggregation, or Community Choice Aggregation, program operated by the town of Hamilton.
+Hamilton CCA, or Community Choice Aggregation, is a municipal electricity bulk-purchasing program operated by the town of Hamilton.
 With Hamilton CCA, National Grid continues to deliver electricity and manage all electricity billing.
 The only change is the source and cost of electricity supply, chosen by the town of Hamilton.

 Program Options